 Let’s explore everything you need to know including the answers to the most frequently asked questions about micro vs teacup puppies.

 Teacup puppies are extremely miniature versions of small and toy dog breeds.
 Whilst they are not currently a recognized breed, unofficially, they measure 17 inches at most and weigh no more than 5-6 lbs at maturity.
 Dogs that are typically bred to create Teacup pups include Chihuahuas, Pugs, Poodles, and Shih Tzus.
-They are typically sweet-natured, energetic, and playful – although they only need around 30 minutes of exercise a day.
+They are typically sweet-natured, energetic, and playful.
 Teacup dogs were originally, and still can be, the result of two naturally very small dogs breeding.
 Whilst they may sound cute, the boom in popularity has lead to many breeders resorting to breeding runts of litters, inbreeding, and/or malnourishment in order to breed them as small as possible.

 All of these things can cause serious health issues as well as unhappiness and a short lifespan.
 Runts are often smaller because of birth defects.
 This means that the puppies of two runts are also likely to be unhealthy.
 Inbreeding increases the risk of passing on genetic disorders and malformations occurring.
 Whilst malnourishment stunts skeletal growth and the development of organ systems within the body.
 Some breeders also mislead prospective owners.
 They claim their litter to be Teacup pups and charge extortionate prices when they’re just regular small breeds.
 There is no way to regulate it as Teacups aren’t an official breed.